westonstearns/Kaggle-Python-Tutorial/chapter2.md

 --- type:MultipleChoiceExercise lang:python xp:50 skills:2
 ## Interpreting your decision tree

 The `feature_importances_` attribute make it simple to interpret the significance of the predictors you include.
 Based on your decision tree, what variable plays the most important role to determine whether or not a passenger survived?
+Your model (`my_tree_one`) is available in the consol.

 *** =instructions
 - Passenger Class